- Why Do Cats Meow And Rub Against Their Owners?

 Learning the behavior of your cat is very important.
 A cat’s constant meowing and rubbing can be irritating.

-It could be as simple as your cat is hungry, needing attention, or some playtime.
-It could also be that your female cat is in heat.
+It could be as simple as your cat being hungry, needing attention, or having some playtime.

 If your cat is meowing and rubbing a lot, it is good to check on it to understand why.